* Insurance schemes for farmers *

 Athena Infonomics is an impact solutions group that applies social science research, data analytics, and technology to advance global development.
 Athena combines social science research methods and ICT tools to advance policies, processes, and programs that empower communities with data while supporting sustainable and equitable outcomes.

-Beaver Street Fisheries (BSF) is a leading importer, exporter, manufacturer, and distributor of quality seafood and meat products sourced from the United States and across the globe.
-Beaver Street Fisheries has long been a leader in the seafood industry, committed to sustainability and responsible sourcing as part of our global responsibility to support the earth and its ecosystems.
+Beaver Street Fisheries (BSF) has long been a leader in the seafood industry, committed to sustainability and responsible sourcing as part of our global responsibility to support the earth and its ecosystems.
+The company supplies wholesale, retail, institutional, and foodservice customers across the United States, and maintains a vertically integrated supply chain with on-site and offshore processing.

 The Seafood Certification & Ratings Collaboration unites five global programs (Aquaculture Stewardship Council, Fair Trade USA, Marine Stewardship Council, Monterey Bay Aquarium, and Sustainable Fisheries Partnership) to coordinate tools and increase impact so that more seafood producers can clearly move toward environmental sustainability and social responsibility.